-- 1 large onion thinly sliced
+- 1 medium onion diced

-- 1 garlic clove sliced
+- 1 garlic clove minced

 - 3/4 cup dry white wine

-- 3 tablespoon all-purpose flour
+- 3 tablespoons all-purpose flour

-- 1/8 teaspoon dry mustard
+- 1/4 teaspoon dry ground mustard

-- 2 ½ cups vegetable stock
+- 2 ½ cups chicken stock

-- 1/4 cup tomato paste
+- 1 can (6 ounces) tomato paste

 - 2 teaspoons sugar

-- 1 cup whole milk
+- 1 cup whole milk or heavy cream

 - Salt and black pepper to taste

 - Once butter has melted, add onions.
 Sauté for 2 minutes.
-Add garlic and sauté for 1-3 minutes until the onion is softened.
+Add garlic and sauté for 1-3 additional minutes until the onion is softened.

-- Place a colander over a large mixing bowl.
+- Place a fine mesh colander over a large mixing bowl.
 Strain the soup through the colander into the bowl, scraping the bottom of the colander with a large spoon.
 Discard solids left in the colander.
 Return soup to the pot.